GetThru/fe_take_home/README.md

 2. Add the ability to complete a survey.
 You should make your selection for each question, click "Finish Survey" at the bottom, and the results should then be stored in the Redux `results` store.
 After submitting, the radio boxes should be cleared and be ready another submission.
 Every question does not have to be answered but at least one does.
 3. Style the header, footer, and the "Survey Questions" page, using SCSS only (no Bootstrap or similar), with the following guidelines:

-- Use flexbox
 - Make the header and footer full-width.
 Give them both a height of 100px and background color of your choosing.
 - The header's links should be right-aligned and vertically centered.
 The title should stay left-aligned and also be vertically centered.
 - The footer should be sticky to the bottom of the page but always below any other content.
 The text should be vertically and horizontally centered.
-- Each survey question should be a "card" that wraps on the page.
+- Each survey question should be styled like a "card".
 [Something like this](https://bulma.io/documentation/components/card/).
-They should line up horizontally left to right until the end of the page and then wrap onto a new line.
 - Make the "Finish Survey" button big and styled to your liking.
 - The form page does not have to be styled.
 - Don't worry about mobile or smaller widths.
-- Use your discretion on the styling but don't let it take up too much of your time.
+- You only need to support modern Chrome.
+- Use your judgement to make the page look good yet simple.

 ## Notes

-- This is supposed to test your skills, not take up all of your free time.
+- This is supposed to test your skills not take up all of your free time.
 If you find yourself spending more than 2-3 hours on it use your best judgement to find a stopping point and write a short description of what the challenges were.
 - The project is already set up to work with the [Redux devtools extension](https://github.com/zalmoxisus/redux-devtools-extension).
+- If something in the starter code is wrong, please fix it in your project and mention it in the PR description so we can continue to improve this part of the interview process.

 ## Starting The Server